Why We Need Ancestral Voices

 We must let go.
 We must move on.
 We must heal from the wounds of plantation slavery.
 We must begin again.

-There are some who may not want to hear the words ‘let go’ or ‘move on.’
+There are some who may not want to hear the words ‘let go.’
 But they are not words of dismissal — they are words of liberation.
 The only way we can build a better future for the Black race, for our families, for our world, is if we have the courage to say: This is enough.

 We must let go.
 We must come together.
 We must heal.
 We must rebuild.